vapor/docs/3.0/docs/leaf/overview.md

 Leaf tags are made up of four elements:

-- Token (`#`): This signals the leaf parser to begin looking for a tag.
+- Token `#`: This signals the leaf parser to begin looking for a tag.
-- Name (`count`): that identifies the tag.
+- Name `count`: that identifies the tag.
-- Parameter List (`(users)`): May accept zero or more arguments.
+- Parameter List `(users)`: May accept zero or more arguments.
-- Body (none): An optional body can be supplied to some tags.
+- Body: An optional body can be supplied to some tags.
 This is similar to Swift's trailing-closure syntax.

 There can be many different usages of these four elements depending on the tag's implementation.
 Let's look at a few examples of how Leaf's built-in tags might be used: